-Figure 7 Stack Overflow Most Popular Web Frameworks (Stack Overflow Developer Survey 2021, no date)(Stack Overflow Developer Survey 2021, 2021)
+Figure 7 Stack Overflow Most Popular Web Frameworks (Stack Overflow Developer Survey 2021, 2021)

 2.3.2 JSX

 JSX is a syntax extension to JavaScript, which is used in developing a UI with React.
 It appears like a template language but has the power of JavaScript, combining the technologies into components(Introducing JSX – React, no date).
 This efficiently combines the development of JavaScript and HTML front end, which will improve my development process.

-(Frequently Asked Questions | Vue.js, no date)(Introduction | Vue.js, no date)(Hunter, 2021)(‘Vue.js Declarative Rendering’, 2021)(Hartman, 2020a)(AngularJS: Developer Guide: Introduction, no date)
+2.3.X Vue.js

+Vue.js was developed in 2014 by Evan You (Frequently Asked Questions | Vue.js, no date).
+It is a JavaScript framework that provides a declarative and component based method alongside standard HTML, CSS, and JavaScript to develop user interfaces efficiently (Introduction | Vue.js, no date).
+Vue.js has two core features; declarative rendering and reactivity.
+Declarative rendering is when data can be rendered to the DOM with simple template syntax (Hunter, 2021).
+Reactivity is when a page updates automatically when changes occur in the DOM.

+However, as Vue.js is relatively new, it does not have as large of a community – which could make it more difficult to learn as I have no experience with Vue.

+2.3.X Angular.js

+Angular.js was released by Google in 2010 (Hartman, 2020a).
+It is an open-source, JavaScript framework for developing the front end of dynamic web applications.
+It uses HTML and JavaScript, allowing users to extend the ability of HTML attributes using Angular built in attributes known as directives.
+It also uses data binding and dependency injections to reduce a lot of the code you would otherwise have to write (AngularJS: Developer Guide: Introduction, no date).

+While Angular would work well with this application, the learning curve is steeper for Angular than React.
+While it would be good to expand my technology knowledge, in terms of time management, it may result in delays in other project development areas.

-2.3.3 Node.js
+2.3.x Node.js

 Node.js is an open-source, cross-platform JavaScript runtime environment designed to build scalable network applications, providing asynchronous event-driven execution (Node.js, no date).
 Node.js was developed and released by Ryan Dahl, designed to tackle the issues of the popular web servers at the time.
 Its non-blocking, single-threaded programming makes it lightweight and highly efficient.
 I have previously used Node.js but wish to dive deeper to further my understanding and improve.

-2.3.4 Express
+2.3.x Express

 Express is a minimal and flexible Node.js framework that provides a robust set of features for web and mobile applications, facilitating the rapid development of Node-based web applications(Node.js - Express Framework, no date).
 Express provides middleware to simplify making database queries, API calls, or preparing a response (Hombergs, 2022).